aaguiar10/gflows/README.md

 # G|Flows

-G|Flows, or Greek Flows, provides 30-minute updates every Monday-Friday from 9:00am-4:30pm ET.
+G|Flows, or Greek Flows, provides 30-minute updates for the SPX, NDX, and RUT indexes every Monday-Friday from 9:00am-4:30pm ET.

-## Features:
+## Features

+### Measure by date & strike price:

-- Measure delta, gamma, vanna, and charm exposure for the SPX, NDX, and RUT indexes using CBOE data (delayed 15min)
+- Delta, gamma, vanna, and charm exposure for stocks/indexes
-- Choose between data for the current month (including 0DTE, monthly opex) or all expirations
+- Implied volatility (IV) average

+### Expirations to choose:

+- All expirations
+- Current month
+- Current monthly OPEX
+- 0DTE, if available, otherwise the closest expiration

+### Guide:

 - Need a refresh?
-View what the four available greeks mean and how they can be interpreted
+View the meaning behind each greek and how their flows can be interpreted

 ## Setup